 Breast Imaging, Reporting & Data System (BIRADS)

-The Breast Imaging Data Reporting System (BI-RADS®) was developed by the American College of Radiology as a way to standardize how mammogram results are reported by radiologists.
-The radiologist reviews the mammogram films and gives them a rating, which is easily understood by the referring provider.
-The rating system is used to tell if any abnormality was seen and how serious the radiologist thinks it may be.
-Knowing your BI-RADS score may help you understand how concerned the radiologist is about what they see.
-This score is usually found in the mammogram report.
+The Breast Imaging Data Reporting System (BI-RADS®) was created by the American College of Radiology as a way for radiologists to report mammogram results.
+A radiologist looks at your mammogram and gives it a rating that is easily understood by your provider.
+The system is used to tell if any changes were seen and how serious it may be.
+Your results can be found in your mammogram report and may include information about your BIRAD category, breast density, and need for follow up.

 Negative: This means nothing abnormal was seen.
 There is nothing to comment on.
-The breasts are symmetric (look the same), and no masses, unusual appearance, or suspicious calcifications are seen.
+The breasts are symmetric (look the same), and have no masses, unusual appearance, or suspicious calcifications.
 You should follow routine guidelines for when to have your next mammogram.

-Like Category 1, this result is considered normal, but here, there is something benign (abnormal, but not cancerous) seen.
-This could be a number of different things including cysts, lymph nodes, adenomas, changes related to prior surgery or implants.
+Benign Finding(s): Like Category 1, this result is considered normal, but there is something benign (abnormal, but not cancerous) seen.
+This could be a few different things including cysts, lymph nodes, adenomas, changes related to prior surgery or implants.
 However, there is no sign of cancer.

 4A – Radiologist believes there is a low chance of the area being cancer (2-10% chance).